futurestark/Linux/README.md

-# linux
+# Linux
-find ways to do things in linux here
+Documenting ways to do things in linux.